scubbx/heightprofile-sql-geoserver/readme.md

 ## Step 5: Displaying the results

 Most likely the service will be queried from within a website with the help of JavaScript code.
 So, the result needs to be displayed to the user by the same means.
-It would not look nice if we just present the user with a table containing the results, so let's use a library called *chart.js* (https://www.chartjs.org) to display the height profile.
+It would not look nice if we just present the user with a table containing the results (although, in some cases it would probably suffice), so let's use a library called *chart.js* (https://www.chartjs.org) to display the height profile.